 One of the often ignored questions in economioc history is why the Industrial Revolution occured in the West.
 China was the last of the four great river valley civilizations to develop.
 It became the richest and most technologically advanced civilization.
 China achieved the idea of a competivive civil service based on examinatiions.
 This was insituted by the Qin Dynasty (221–207 BC).
 Thuis was something not achieved in the West until the late-19th century.
 Well into the modern age, China was more technologically advanced than Europe.
 Many of the great advnces such as gun powder and moveable print all came from China.
 In fact, even in the early-19th century, Europeans had difficulty finding trade items of interest to the Chinese.
 By all expecttions, one would expect that the Industrial Revolution should have ooccurred in China.
 The reason of course is that two key elements were lacking in China: 1) capitaliam and 2) the rule of law.
 These elements of course are interelated.
 The rule of law has aong history, beginning with Rome and institutionalized in the Catholic Church and Feudal system before achieving its final form democratic form in Britain with the Glorious Revolution (17th century).
 And this was at the same time that capitalism invented by the Dutch was adopted by the expanding English maritime ecionomy.
 The result was the Industrial Revolution.

-From a relastively early point in the development of indusrrial capitlism, social commentators have been disturbed by the inequities in capitalist economies.
-In fact, there have always been inwquities in human society.
+From a relatively early point in the development of industrial capitlism, social commentators have been disturbed by the inequities in capitalist economies.
+In fact, there have always been inequities in human society.
 These inequities have been very pronounced since the Agricultural Revolution (about 8000 BC).
-Why then did social critics first begin to serious question these inquities.
-Too often poorly eduycated writers claimn that industrial capitalism first created the inequities.
+It is only with the invention of capitalism that social critics appeared that began to seriously question these inquities.
+Too often poorly educated writers claim that enormous inequities was a unique result of industrial capitalism.
 This is simply untrue.
-Inequities existed thriughout Europe and the rest of the world before capitalism.
+Inequities existed throughout history.
+And great inequities existed in pre-industrial Europee and the rest of the world before capitalism.
 What the Industrial Revolution did was to generate wealth on an unpresedented level.
-And the result was the creation for the first time oif a very affluent middle class.
+Ahe wealh was of course not equitably shared, but wealth created was so huge that one result was the creation for the first time of a very affluent middle class and better paid workers.
 That affluence was reflected in many ways.
 The middle class substatislly changed society.
 One of the changes was to redefine childhood.
-We see ordinary families keeping dogs and cats as pets for the first time.
+And we see ordinary families keeping dogs and cats as pets for the first time.
 And we see large numbers of individuals with the time to mull over the social condition.
 And for the first time we see this concern over inequities--essentially generated by the creation of wealth and affluence.
-One reason that sociasl critics began to question capitalism was the mechanisms of capitalism--Adam Smith's invisible hand.
+One reason that social critics began to question capitalism was the mechanisms of capitalism--Adam Smith's invisible hand.
 There was no morality to it, rather a cold unfeeling mechanism.
 There was no morality, the mechanism was purely mechanical, the principle that society as a whole will benefit if individuals are free to pursue their own selfish personal interests.
-Thus social reformers like Marx designed a much "moral" system in which instead of pursing selfish personal interests, that individuals would be proivided for based on their needs.
+Thus social reformers like Marx designed wht they saw as a much mre 'moral' system in which instead of pursing selfish personal interests, that individuals would be proivided for based on their needs.
 Pure Marxist doctrie saw a whitering away of the state, but in fact to redestribute resources a powerful state is needed.
 And the critics of capitalism see the state as a mechism for inserting morality into the social process.
 This however presents two fundamental problems for the moralists.
 First the state is controlled by a political process which may or may not be moral and that morality is something that different people can view very differently.
 Second, is a moral issue that the opponents of capitalism who claim the moral highround like to ignore.
 What is the miorality of seizing the poroperty of one group of citizens and giving it to another?
 But morality is something whih can be argued intermably.
 A much more important question is subject to factual resolution.
 What social system allows the individual to best develop his or her inate abilities.
 The answer is capitalism.
 Ask your self, where have the great discoveries that made the nodern world come?
 They came from capitalist countries, primarily America, Britain, France, and Germany.
 This is true in virtually every field of human endevor.
 Why did no major advances in science come from the Soviet Union or other Socisalist countries.
 Is it moral to limit human aspirations.
 Why was it the Capitalist West that created not only the industrial technology, but also the new information based technology.
 Why was it corporatios that created modern drugs and medical procedures?
 Why was the Green Revolution which saved billions if lives in the Third World generated by the United States.
 Is it really moral to organize soiciety on the basis of a soicial system thast rather than creating wealth, destroys it.
 Planned economies did not have the market cycles of Capitalist countries, but they also proved extridinarily ineffiucent, essentially guaranteeing wuidespreas poverty.
 In Socialist countries a very common phenomenon was that the value of manufactured goods often were worth less than the raw materials used to produce them.
 This is why the Comunist Eastern European countries, Russia, Cuba, China (before the capitalist reforms), North Korea could not export.
 And all of these countries had to develop highly coercive state structures to either resistriubute wealth or prevent individuals from pursuing their self interests.

 It was in Italy that capitalism first appeared in an embryonic stage among Italian city states.
 Some credit the Templars and the Crusade as the veginning point.
 It was the Dutch, however, who invented capitalism, vcroissing the threashold from the medieval to mdern era.
 It was quickly adopted by the English and in the American colonies.
 It was the efficiecies and wealth generating capabilities of capitalism that enabled the Dutch and English to survive and prosper in conflicts with much larger countries.
 Other European countries also embraced capitalism, but none more throughly than the Anglo-American powers.
 And it was the Dutch, English, and Americans that developed capitalist systems with a maritime component that enabled it to extend their economies well beyond their own territory.
 This was critical for the Dutch who had to fight wars with the two most powerful continental powes--first Spain and then France.
 The Dutch were dwarfed by both these empires.
 But they had a vast trading fleet to suport their drive for independence and help from the English/British.
 The British saw the independence of the the Lowlands as vital to their independence.
 But at the same time they waged three Naval Wars with the Dutch to seize naval dominance.
 And this was the system which the English inplanted along the coast of north America (17th century).
 And it was England that proved to be the crucible from which the Industrial Revolution sprang.
 Other European countries also adopted capitalism to varying degrees, but none more fully than the Anglo-American powers.
 Market capitalism and its interrelated adjuncts proved to be the central force in the 20th century when Britain and America faced a series of conflicts with powerful adversaries which sharply different visions for western civilizations--autocracy/totalitarianism or liberal democracy.
 Although the challengers amassed potent armies and great power controlled by powerful autocrats it was the seemingly disorganized democracies with less martial traditions, but backed by highly efficent capitalist economies that prevailed.